Guidance

 Practice standard 6: Engaged victims

 The interests of the victim are a primary consideration of the process for youth justice family group conferences.
-Being part of the family group conference process allows the victim to have input into how rangatahi is held accountable for their offending.
+Being part of the family group conference process allows the victim to have input into how a rangatahi is held accountable for their offending.
 Their involvement is a key part of the restorative process.
 It can offer a real challenge to the view of te tamaiti about the impact of their offending, as well as meeting the victim's own needs.

 The coordinator must engage sensitively with the victim to develop a positive relationship with them, and support their participation in the conference.